kubernetes/community/keps/sig-cluster-lifecycle/0014-20180707-componentconfig-api-types-to-staging.md

 ### Non-goals

 * Graduate the API versions
-    * For v1.12, we’re working incrementally and will keep the versions of the existing ComponentConfigs.
+    * For v1.12, we’re working incrementally and will keep the API versions of the existing ComponentConfigs.
 * Do major refactoring of the ComponentConfigs.
 This PR is about code moves, not about re-defining the structure.
 We will do the latter in follow-ups.
 * Change the components to support reading a config file, do flag precedence correctly or add e2e testing
     * Further, the "load-versioned-config-from-flag" feature in this proposal *should not* be confused with the